Obi Asika: Career

-Asika has worked – and continues to work – with The World Bank, international companies, and government at state and Federal levels to shape public policy and create an enabling environment for the creative industries in particular and commerce in general.
-He has been involved in developing and nurturing entrepreneurship, sports, creativity, and youth by contributing to various government and policy shaping initiatives including: Governing Council Member, Nigeria, Africa 2.0, and Senior Special Assistant to the President of the Federal Republic of Nigeria, President Goodluck Jonathan (2015).
+Asika continues to work with the World Bank, international companies, and government at state and federal levels to shape public policy and create an enabling environment for the creative industries in particular and commerce in general.
+He has been involved in developing and nurturing entrepreneurship, sports, creativity, and youth by contributing to various government and policy shaping initiatives including being a Governing Council member, Nigeria, Africa 2.0, and Senior Special Assistant to the President of the Federal Republic of Nigeria, President Goodluck Jonathan (2015).

 In terms of sports development, Asika has served on numerous bodies as well as driving sporting activities around the African continent including: Eko Football (Lagos Football Association) and Soccerex West Africa.

-In 2014, Asika was appointed to the African Advisory Committee of the Smithsonian’s National Museum of African Art in Washington DC.
+In 2014, Asika was appointed to the African Advisory Committee of the Smithsonian’s National Museum of African Art in Washington, DC.
 He is the first overseas individual invited to join the committee.
 On 16 December 2017, at the 3rd edition of The Beatz Awards, Asika was honored with the Industry Professional of the Year Award, by the organizers.

-Asika’s latest project is a 10-part documentary called Journey of the Beats which according to Punch Newspaper, aims to tell how the “…present generation of Nigerian artists found their confidence and identity through music and how it enabled the enormous growth of youth culture in Nigeria and on the African continent.
-It tells a story of a genre of music that has unlocked a global movement from small independent labels and promoters in Lagos to spread globally and produce billions of streams, hits, and fans.”
+Asika’s latest project is a 10-part documentary called Journey of the Beats which, according to Punch newspaper, aims to tell how the "...present generation of Nigerian artists found their confidence and identity through music and how it enabled the enormous growth of youth culture in Nigeria and on the African continent.
+It tells a story of a genre of music that has unlocked a global movement from small independent labels and promoters in Lagos to spread globally and produce billions of streams, hits, and fans."
 The show premiered on June 23, 2022 on Show max.

-In a Native Magazine Profile of Obi Asika done by the journalist, Emmanuel Esomnofu, it was hinted that the project was born from Asika’s many years of attentiveness to Afrobeats sound led by the historian, Ed Keazor and veteran music journalist, Sunday Adebiyi.
-Esomnofu writes, “That quest took them to the sonic exchange that began when Africans were taken across the Atlantic as slaves, to the music of rebellion they created wherever they found themselves.
-In Africa, genres were still being moulded and parsed through our unique experiences.”
+In a Native magazine profile of Asika by Emmanuel Esomnofu, it was hinted that the project was born from Asika's many years of attentiveness to Afrobeats sound led by the historian Ed Keazor and veteran music journalist Sunday Adebiyi.
+Esomnofu writes, "That quest took them to the sonic exchange that began when Africans were taken across the Atlantic as slaves, to the music of rebellion they created wherever they found themselves.
+In Africa, genres were still being moulded and parsed through our unique experiences."